 GLM focuses on managing cattle (numbers, types and location) to make the most of pastures while maintaining or improving land condition and biodiversity.
 It is essential in order to manage nutrition for optimal cattle performance.
 Managing for climate, wherever possible, also plays a significant role in grazing land management strategies.

-Regional Natural Resource Management bodies, such as Terrain, NQ Dry Tropics, Fitzroy Basin Association and Reef Catchments frequently run programs to assist farmers and graziers improve their land and water health.
+Regional Natural Resource Management bodies, such as Terrain, NQ Dry Tropics, Fitzroy Basin Association, Reef Catchments and the Burnett Mary Regional Group frequently run programs to assist farmers and graziers improve their land and water health.

 Information about other training programs that might be useful can be accessed through Future Beef.